 Abdul Hafeez Kardar: (71)

-Abdul Hafeez Kardar was born in Lahore on 17th January 1925.
-After playing 3 Tests for India as Abdul Hafeez in 1946.
+Abdul Hafeez Kardar was born in Lahore on January 17, 1925.
+After playing three Tests for India as Abdul Hafeez in 1946,.
 Then Kardar featured in Pakistan’s first 23 Test matches and was the captain on all 23 occasions.
 Kardar was a left-handed batsman and was also a left-arm bowler.
-Who was accustomed to the Test arena due to his exposure to the cricketing world during the time he spent as an Indian player.
+He was accustomed to the Test arena due to his exposure to the cricketing world during the time he spent as an Indian player.

-This is the main reason why he was made the captain of the then-newly born Pakistan cricket team Kardar was a master strategist and is the only captain to have won a Test match of the very first Test series against each team of his days which included England, West Indies, India, Australia, and New Zealand.
-Kardar passed away on 21st April 1996 at Lahore.
+This is the main reason why he was made the captain of the then-newly-born Pakistan cricket team.
+Kardar was a master strategist and is the only captain to have won a Test match of the very first Test series against each team of his day, which included England, the West Indies, India, Australia, and New Zealand.
+Kardar passed away on April 21, 1996, at Lahore.

 Abdul Hafeez Kardar